Department: Oregon Institute of Marine Biology

 Special Instructions to Applicants

-The University of Oregon's Institute of Marine Biology maintains a pool of applicants for temporary instructional positions during the Institute's spring and summer session.
-For Spring 2019 we are interested in applicants to teach a 12-week Marine Ecology course.
-Areas occasionally needed in Summer are marine birds and mammals, biology of fishes, invertebrate zoology, and short courses in marine biological invasions, marine biodiversity, seaweed biology, ocean acidification and biological illustration.
-Courses may be taught in other terms of the year.
+The University of Oregon's Institute of Marine Biology maintains a pool of applicants for temporary instructional positions.
+Courses may be taught in the following areas: marine birds and mammals, biology of fishes, invertebrate zoology, and short courses in marine biological invasions, marine biodiversity, seaweed biology, ocean acidification and biological illustrations.
+Information on courses offered is available at oimb.uoregon.edu.

-Information on the Institution spring and summer session is at https://oimb.uoregon.edu/.
+Information on the Institution spring and summer session is available at https://oimb.uoregon.edu/academics/summer/.

 A Ph.D with strength in marine biology is required for all positions with the exception of the 2-credit short courses that require a MSc and significant experience.